 - I agree because this is sometimes rude to me.
 So I prefer hard of hearing.

 - Hi!
 It is good to hear from you!
 I read this and know how you feel. :) I used to say I was "hard of hearing" and hated to be called deaf, and I hear ya about how people get uncomfortable when they hear "deaf."
 After losing more hearing my freshman year of college, I became severe to profoundly deaf and so legally I am deaf.
 Even though I can talk and sing (badly :) ) etc., I am deaf.
 So in my case, I find it easier to say I am deaf, then people will know that I NEED an interpreter, and a notetaker.
 Otherwise they assume since I can speak and use my residual hearing fairly well, that I don't need assistance.
 Baloney! :) Isn't it hard when people stereotype us hard of hearing and deaf people!
 Man! :) Anyway, that is just my case.
 I know it is different for everyone of us.
 I just find it easier to explain that I am deaf but can speak etc.

 - Hi.
 I also prefer the term "hearing impaired" because people don't react as badly as they do when the term "deaf" is used.
-When I tell someone I'm deaf, he/she acts as though I can't communicate at all.
+When I tell someone I'm deaf, they act as though I can't communicate at all.
 But if I say that I'm hearing impaired, people think I can communicate, just that I have some trouble.
 I find the term "deaf" offensive because people associate the word with being dumb, even if they don't mean to.
 Does anyone agree?

 - You took the words right out of my mouth!
 If I say "what?" people think it is because I didn't understand the question or the words in the question so they use shorter sentences with shorter words and it drives me bonkers!
 Have you ever noticed that all you hard of hearing people out there?

 - ...same happens here too.